hamdi4-beep/colors-extractor/README.md

 ## Overview

 A personal tool I developed to extract color values from MD files.
 So far, it only works when the color information are structured in a specific format like the ones from Frontend Mentor projects.
-Make sure to see the file called **styles-guide.md** in the assets folder.
+Make sure to see [Style Guide file](assets/style-guide.md)

 ## Installation